As the demand for web developers continues to rise, entry-level web

 Key Skills for Entry-Level Web Developer Jobs

-To succeed in entry-level web developer jobs, you need a solid understanding of several core skills, including:
+To succeed in junior web development role, you need a solid understanding of several core skills, including:

 • HTML/CSS: These form the backbone of web pages, allowing you to structure and style them.